Beautiful Daffodils: Facts, Toxicity, and a Symbol of Hope

 Beautiful and Interesting Flowers

 The typical yellow colour of a daffodil flower reminds me of a sunny day.
 The structure of the flower is interesting.
 Its long, trumpet-shaped interior is called the corona and is made of fused petals.
-The six flat, petal-like structures that surround the trumpet are actually colored sepals.
+The six flat, petal-like structures that surround the trumpet are actually coloured sepals.
 They make up the perianth.

 Daffodils are naturally bright yellow to pale yellow in colour.
 Breeders have created flowers with new colours, however, including varieties with shades of red, pink, salmon, or green.
 They've also created flowers with multiple layers of petals, as well as flowers in which the colour of the corona "bleeds" on to the perianth.